The Thesis

 The discipline of turning research and prototypes into systems that survive contact with real users — taught and applied.

 A working prototype is not a product.
 The gap between the two is where most AI initiatives stall.
-I work directly with engineering and product teams on the mechanics — evaluation pipelines, release governance, observability, regression discipline — and I run programmes that build this capacity inside organisations rather than holding it outside them.
+I work directly with engineering and product teams on the mechanics — evaluation pipelines, release governance, observability, regression discipline — and I run programs that build this capacity inside organizations rather than holding it outside them.
 Twenty years of implementing software in regulated environments inform this work; the editorial discipline is the same whether the product is a banking system or a clinical-decision tool.

 In practice